kubo/ocidump/README.md

 Be careful when you move or copy DLLs.
 Don't delete or overwrite the original oci.dll.

-When an application calls OCI functions, functions in oci.dll, whose contant is ocidump.dll, are invoked and ocidump.dll logs function calls and forwards them to oci-orig.dll.
+When an application calls OCI functions, functions in ocidump.dll copied as oci.dll are invoked and ocidump.dll logs function calls and forwards them to oci-orig.dll.

 If `OCIDUMP_ENABLE=1` isn't set, ocidump.dll just forwards function calls to